-The most important step that will determine whether or not a person can purchase a home is underwriting.
-The underwriter will see if you’re fiscally fit enough to take on a mortgage and that it’s a manageable size.
+If it’s a “yes” to the address, underwriting has found that you’re fiscally fit enough to take on a mortgage and that it’s a manageable size.

 What Does an Underwriter Do?

-Underwriters protect a financial institution by making sure that it only approves applicants who have a good chance of paying the lender back.
-They:
+Underwriters protect a bank, credit union, or mortgage company by making sure that they only give loan approval to aspiring homeowners who have a good chance of paying the lender back.

-• Look into an applicant’s credit score and history, note any bankruptcies, late payments, a lot of debt, or any other red flags.
+• Check an applicant’s credit score and history and note any bankruptcies, late payments, a lot of debt, or other red flags.

-• Calculate the debt-to-income ratio by adding up an applicant’s monthly minimum debt payments and dividing that number by monthly pretax income.
+• Calculate the debt-to-income ratio by adding up monthly debt payments and dividing that number by monthly pretax income.

-• Reach out to the applicant to ask questions and request additional documents, if necessary.
-For example, if an applicant has had more than one job over the past year and their income is not consistent, an underwriter may want to see more assets.
+• Request additional documents and ask questions if necessary.
+For example, if a homebuyer has had more than one job over the past year and their income is not consistent, an underwriter may want to see more assets.

 What Is the Underwriting Process?

-A preapproval letter indicates the willingness to lend you a particular amount, and the interest rate and fees you can expect to pay on that loan.
-A letter also allows a buyer to act quickly in a seller’s market.
+A mortgage preapproval letter, often good for 30 to 90 days, indicates the lender’s willingness to lend you a particular amount at a tentative or locked interest rate.
+A preapproval letter also allows a buyer to act quickly in a seller’s market.

 3. Go house hunting.
 You find a home that meets your needs, and agree on a price.

-4. Apply for the loan.
-You probably submitted documents in order to get preapproved, but a preapproval letter is not a promise.
-The lender will likely ask for further documentation now that you’re ready to act on a purchase and will take another look at your credit.
+If you go with one of the former, you submitted documents in order to get preapproved.
+Still, the lender will likely ask for further documentation now that you’re ready to act on a purchase, and will take another look at your credit.